GIScience/ohsome-quality-api/docs/indicators.md

 ### References

 - Schultz, Michael, Janek Voss, Michael Auer, Sarah Carter, and Alexander Zipf.
 2017.
 “Open Land Cover from OpenStreetMap and Remote Sensing.”
 International Journal of Applied Earth Observation and Geoinformation 63 (May): 206–13. https://doi.org/10.1016/j.jag.2017.07.014.

+## Land Cover Completeness

+Percentage of total area that is covered by OpenStreetMap land cover data.

+### Methods and Data
+- Intrinsic approach.

+The ratio is computed by dividing the total area of the area of interest by the sum of the areas of all land cover polygons it contains.